Significance of the Wicca Sabbat – Beltane

 Altar and Home Decorations For Beltane:

 The proper decorations for the altar in Beltane are the bright flowers of the field and baskets constructed of willow withies, the long flexible branches of the willow tree.
 Branches of the hawthorn are placed upon the altar and leafy branches of the oak tree.
-Figures of the Fae folk may be included, and it would do you no harm to place cookies and milk out for the wee folk!
+One can include figures of the Fae folk, and it would do you no harm to place cookies and milk out for the wee folk!

 See Also: